Levi-Ackman/Paradise/README.md

-# this is the whole source code during my chongqing research experience,hope can help you with your multitimeseries forecasting problem!
+# This is the whole source code during my Chongqing research experience,hope can help you with your multitimeseries forecasting problem!
-#
+# Deep thanks to follow code and papper provider: